Ensuring the Credibility of Solar Companies

 Learning How to Make Informed Decisions

 The Illinois Solar for All program is designed to help participants make informed decisions about going solar.
-Approved Vendors must ensure that a participant receives a completed standard Disclosure Form that provides key information about their solar offer, including all costs and fees, information about the system design, warranties and guarantees, and estimated savings.
+Approved Vendors must ensure that a participant receives a completed standard Disclosure Form that provides key information about their solar offer, including all costs and fees, system design details, warranties and guarantees.
 Participants must have an opportunity to review the Disclosure Form before signing a contract.
 Doing so prioritizes transparency and ensures that every participant understands the material provided.

-Approved Vendors must also ensure that each customer receives an informational Brochure that provides important information about ILSFA and the decision to go solar.
-Consumer education materials can be found on the Consumer Education and Resources page.
+Approved Vendors must also ensure that each customer receives an informational brochure that provides important information about ILSFA and the decision to go solar.
+Consumer education materials are available on the Consumer Education and Resources page.

-Ensuring Quality Matters To ensure participants receive quality solar installations, Approved Vendors must meet technical system requirements to ensure efficient system performance and meet all local ordinances governing building codes, permitting, and zoning.
-In addition, Approved Vendors and Designees are required to meet minimum site suitability guidelines and must allow all installations to undergo photo and onsite inspections by ILSFA’s Program Team.
+To ensure participants receive quality solar installations, Approved Vendors must meet technical system requirements to ensure efficient system performance and meet all local ordinances governing building codes, permitting, and zoning.
+In addition, Approved Vendors and Designees are required to meet minimum site suitability guidelines and must allow all installations to undergo photo and on-site inspections by ILSFA’s Program Team.
 Approved Vendors are required to assess the proposed site for the solar project, including:

 Marketing Requirements and Other Program Protections